Sinking of the SS City of Benares: Evacuation

 Bess Walder was still trapped in her cabin, calling for help.
 A crew member heard her cries and began hacking at the wall with a hatchet.
-Bess could hear the faint knocking slowly growing louder, and the man told her to step back.
+Walder could hear the faint knocking slowly growing louder, and the man told her to step back.
 The plaster fell away and as an arm punched through the wall, creating a hole.
-Bess grabbed the arm and she was pulled out of the cabin.
-"There's one more in there," she said, referring to Ailsa Murphy.
+Walder grabbed the arm and was pulled out of the cabin.
+"There's one more in there", she said, referring to Ailsa Murphy.

-The man pulled out the injured ten-year-old Ailsa Murphy, who still had Walder's coat draped over her shoulders.
+The man pulled out the injured Ailsa Murphy, who still had Walder's coat draped over her shoulders.
 Walder handed the girl off into the arms of an escort and joined with Cummings.
 When they turned the corridor, they discovered wreckage was blocking the way to the main staircase.
-The girls turned around walking the opposite way, forward, to the other main staircase.
+The girls turned around walking the opposite way (forward) to the other main staircase.
 But just as they reached this stairwell, it collapsed.

 They found another staircase and just as they reached the top, the stairs collapsed behind them again.
 Cummings told the group to wait where they were so she could inspect their muster station, the children's playroom.
 She found that a jagged line ran across the deck of the massive room, indicating the torpedo had passed just below.
-The children moved to the embarkation deck, which was the promenade deck, just below the boat deck.
-This deck was where the children would board lifeboats.
+The children moved to the embarkation deck, where they would board lifeboats.

 Mary Cornish had found another staircase to the deck below.
-Walking along the hall she found a wall of debris blocking her way (this was the same wreckage that had stopped Bess Walder and Beth Cummings).
+Walking along the hall, she found a wall of debris blocking her way (this was the same wreckage that had stopped Bess Walder and Beth Cummings).
 With a crewman, she began to tear away pieces of wreckage, ripping her skin in the process, making a hole big enough for her to crawl through.
-On the other side she found Reserve Escort Lillian Towns, aged 30, who had been thrown to the floor by the blast.
+On the other side she found Reserve Escort Lillian Towns (age 30), who had been thrown to the floor by the blast.
 Upon hearing children screaming, she began to tell them everything was all right.
-She had managed to gather at least 10 of Mary's fifteen girls.
-Cornish saw the Grimmond sisters, with Gussie (the oldest), leading them.
+She had managed to gather at least 10 of Mary Cornish's fifteen girls.
+Cornish saw the Grimmond sisters, with Gussie (the oldest) leading them.